normallytangent/dune-eigensolver/README.md

+# Spack environment
-# Create a local spack environment for testing dune-eigensolver on Milan.
+Setting up a local spack enviroment for dune-eigensolver on Milan.
+The packages' versions correspond to the dependency of the repository as on the branch `develop`.
 1. Create a local directory, spack-env and copy the commands below to `spack-env/spack.yaml` file.
-2. The comands describe a set of packages to be installed, along with configuration settings.
+The comands describe a set of packages to be installed, along with configuration settings.
 ```
 spack:
   # add package specs to the `specs` list